directus-labs/guest-authoring/copy-this-template-directory/index.md

 - If successful, updates `accessToken` with the received access token, sets `isLoggedIn` to true, and dismisses the view.
 - If unsuccessful, the app shows an alert with an error message.

 ## CreatePostView

-Create a file named CreatePostView.swift, intended for creating a new post with two input fields for title and content.
-The creation process is executed through a `POST` request.
+Create a file named `CreatePostView.swift`, intended for creating a new post with two input fields for title and content.
+The creation process is executed through a POST request.

 ```swift
 import SwiftUI